vancep/rpnCalculator/README.md

 # rpnCalculator
 A JSON RPC back-end for a multi-session RPN calculator

+# Instructions
+To run, execute the StartServer script.
+To stop, execute the StopServer script.
+Running StartClient script runs testClient.py.

 ## Unfinished
 Pop doesn't print the current values in stack, need to format it correctly.
 Need to test custom errors.